MadelineRLuth/MadelineRLuth.github.io/index.md

 * High-throughput phenotypic screening

 #### The Malaria Drug Accelerator (MalDA) Consortium
 [MalDA](https://winzeler.ucsd.edu/malda/) is a target-guided discovery platform and collaboration between academic, non-profit, and pharmaceutical groups funded by the [Bill & Melinda Gates Foundation](https://www.gatesfoundation.org), centered right here at UCSD.
 I manage all sequencing and whole genome analysis for the consortium and participate in the Target Identification and Validation Focus Group.
-Below is our MalDA group photo which was taken at our annual all-member Palm Springs meeting at Omni Rancho Las Palmas in 2019.

 ![group photo](https://pbs.twimg.com/profile_banners/1198263575577534466/1575651873/600x200)